JuulLabs/kotlin-guides/README.md

 ### View IDs

-View ID names (`android:id` in XML) should be all lowercase with underscores separating words.
+View ID names (`android:id` in XML) should be all lowercase with underscores separating words (snake_case).
+It is required that every name have at least one underscore to distinguish it from local variables.
+In instances were it proves difficult, then name may be postfixed with the component type (e.g. `_button` or `_view`).

 ```xml
 <android.support.v7.widget.RecyclerView